 In the era of the #MeToo movement, we’ve seen many, many apologies–sincere and not–from businesses and high-level professionals.
 The public has gotten pretty good at seeing through non-apologies.
 So, it’s better to own your mistakes (whether it’s 100% of the accusation or only a small portion) and commit to doing better than to go on the defensive.

 Getting defensive (or even worse, accusing someone else) is a quick way to make a bad situation even worse.
 If you issue a planned apology, you often times will gain respect and also have an opportunity to take control of the narrative.

 Coming forward with a planned apology or addressing concerns gives you the media something to write about.
 It can cease any speculation, show off your leadership, and can ease concerns from the people who are probably going to be impacted by negative press the most.

 As a final tip, while addressing negative press is an opportunity to open communication with the public, do not treat it as an open interview.
 That is, do not toss in other “bonuses”–like Mario Batali’s infamous pizza cinnamon roll recipe at the bottom of his apology.
 Stay focused, concise, and sincere.

 Are you facing negative press right now?
 Or maybe you want to build a plan to insolate yourself against it in the future?
-Schedule a 15-minute consultation with me for free tips!
+Contact me today and I’ll share a few tips with you!

 About Monica Davis